The interaction design syllabus

 - Promote common actions, not uncommon actions

-- Intuition (how easy is it for a person to understand the software to start with?)
+- Intuition (how easy is it for a person to understand the software without guidance?)

 - Affordances (what the user can do with the software, even if they’re not aware of it)

-- Application posture (you can design software differently depending on whether it’s sovereign, transient, daemonic, or parasitic)
+- Application posture (you can design software differently based on whether it’s sovereign, transient, daemonic, or parasitic)

 - Types of software (your design approach/method/patterns will change depending on the type of software you design)